ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 ### When does the billing begin?
 {: #billing-schedule}

-   Billing begins when an IBM representative sets up and registers the pod in the client private cloud data center.
+   Billing begins when an IBM representative sets up and registers the pod in the IBM {{site.data.keyword.powerSys_notm}} Private Cloud data center.